Posted in

 Today there was some early good news – the captain has managed to secure a proper berth alongside the dock in Isafjordur.
 We had previously been advised that this would be a tender port.
-As we dock it becomes clear why – the municipal council has been investing heavily in extending their docks for use by cruise ships.
+As the Island Princess docks it becomes clear why – the municipal council has been investing heavily in extending their docks for use by cruise ships.

 Which is weird.
 Isafjordur is a town of approximately 1000 people and there is virtually nothing to do here.
 There are two large ships in today, disgorging up to 4000 visitors…